-During the Vesting Period, the Beneficiaries will not own the Free Shares and will not be shareholders of the Company.
-As a consequence, they will not hold any rights attached to the ordinary shares of the Company.
+During the Vesting Period, the Beneficiaries will not own the Ordinary Shares and will not be shareholders of the Company.
+As a consequence, they will not hold any rights attached to the Ordinary Shares.

-(b) Unless otherwise determined by the Board of Directors at the time of the grant, if the Beneficiary (i) ceases to be an employee or officer of the Group more than one year after the Allocation Date but prior to (A) the Acquisition Date or (B) in the case of an Allocation that vests in tranches, the vesting date of the first tranche of the Allocation (such date in either (A) or (B), the "First Vesting Date"), and (ii) prior to the termination of his or her employment or term of office, any applicable Performance Targets (as defined below) are fully satisfied, then the Beneficiary shall definitively acquire, on the First Vesting Date, only those Free Shares that correspond to the Performance Targets that were fully satisfied prior to the termination of his or her employment or term of office.
-For instance, for an Allocation where 25% of the Free Shares vest upon the second anniversary of the Allocation Date subject to the attainment of Performance Target No. 1 and 25% of the Free Shares vest upon the second anniversary of the Allocation Date subject to the attainment of Performance Target No. 2, if the Beneficiary ceases to be an employee or officer of the Group the day following the first anniversary of the Allocation Date and the Board determines that, by that date, the Beneficiary has satisfied Performance Target No. 1 at 100% and Performance Target No. 2 at 85%, he shall definitely acquire on such second anniversary date 25% of his Free Shares, with the balance being automatically forfeited.
-If none of the Performance Targets are met at the 100% level or higher prior to the Beneficiary's termination, the Beneficiary's entire Allocation will be automatically forfeited.
+(b) Unless otherwise determined by the Board of Directors at the Grant Date, if the Beneficiary (i) ceases to be an employee or officer of the Group more than one year after the Grant Date but prior to (A) the Vesting Date or (B) in the case of a Grant that vests in tranches, the vesting date of the first tranche of the Grant (such date in either (A) or (B), the "First Vesting Date"), and (ii) prior to the termination of his or her employment or term of office, any applicable Performance Targets (as defined below) are fully satisfied, then the Beneficiary shall vest in, on the First Vesting Date, only those Restricted Stock Units that correspond to the Performance Targets that were fully satisfied prior to the termination of his or her employment or term of office (rounded to the nearest whole number).
+For instance, for a Grant where 25% of the Restricted Stock Units vest upon the second anniversary of the Grant Date subject to the attainment of Performance Target No. 1 and 25% of the Restricted Stock Units vest upon the second anniversary of the Grant Date subject to the attainment of Performance Target No. 2, if the Beneficiary ceases to be an employee or officer of the Group on the day following the first anniversary of the Grant Date and the Board determines that, by that date, the Beneficiary has satisfied Performance Target No. 1 at 100% and Performance Target No. 2 at 85%, he shall vest in on such second anniversary date 25% of his Restricted Stock Units, with the balance being automatically forfeited.
+If none of the Performance Targets are met at the 100% level or higher prior to the Beneficiary's termination, the Beneficiary's entire Grant will be automatically forfeited.

-For the avoidance of doubt, this Article 6.1(b) shall apply only for Allocations where the First Vesting Date is more than one year after the Allocation Date.
+For the avoidance of doubt, this Article 6.1(b) shall apply only for Grants where the First Vesting Date is more than one year after the Grant Date.

-(c) In addition to any other powers set forth in the 2015 Performance Plan and subject to the provisions of the 2015 Performance Plan, the Board of Directors shall have the full and final power and authority, in its discretion, to determine the terms, conditions and restrictions applicable to each Allocation (which need not be identical) and any Free Shares acquired pursuant thereto, including, without limitation, the Performance Measures (as defined below), performance period, performance award formula and Performance Targets (as defined below) applicable to any grant and the extent to which such Performance Targets have been attained.
-Further, the Board of Directors shall have the full and final power and authority, in its discretion, to determine whether, to what extent, and under what circumstances an Allocation may be settled, cancelled, forfeited, exchanged, or surrendered.
+(c) In addition to any other powers set forth in the Performance Based Plan and subject to the provisions of the Performance Based Plan, the Board of Directors shall have the full and final power and authority, in its discretion, to determine the terms, conditions and restrictions applicable to each Grant (which need not be identical) and any Restricted Stock Units acquired pursuant thereto, including, without limitation, the Performance Measures (as defined below), performance period, performance award formula and Performance Targets (as defined below) applicable to any grant and the extent to which such Performance Targets have been attained.
+Further, the Board of Directors shall have the full and final power and authority, in its discretion, to determine whether, to what extent, and under what circumstances a Grant may be settled, cancelled, forfeited, exchanged, or surrendered.

-Notwithstanding Articles 6.6, 6.7 and 6.8 of the 2015 Performance Plan, the Board of Directors shall not accelerate or shorten the minimum Vesting Period of one year.
-For clarity, there shall be no automatic acceleration of vesting with respect to an Allocation under the present 2015 Performance Plan solely based on a change in control of the Company.
+Notwithstanding Articles 6.6, 6.7 and 6.8 of the Performance Based Plan, the Board of Directors shall not accelerate or shorten the minimum Vesting Period of one year.
+For clarity, there shall be no automatic acceleration of vesting with respect to a Grant under the Performance Plan solely based on a Change in Control.